 Certified organic erythritol: Organic erythritol must be sourced from a plant grown according to USDA's organic standards (National Organic Program or NOP) and have no genetically modified organisms (GMO).
 Read more about it here.

 What is the Difference Between Granulated and Powdered Erythritol?

-All forty products listed at the end of this post contain 99.5 percent pure erythritol.
+All forty products listed at the end of this post contain over 99.5 percent pure erythritol, no matter where they come from.
 The difference is their crystals might be coarse or fine.

 Fine crystal is labeled as powdered or confectioners erythritol.
 As the name implies, it looks a lot like powdered sugar.
 Fine crystals dissolve more quickly than granulated erythritol.

-Erythritol's crystals are white, brilliant, odorless, and non-hygroscopic (does not readily absorb moisture from the air).
+The crystals are white, brilliant, odorless, and non-hygroscopic (don't readily absorb moisture from the air).